 - Preheat oven to 500 degrees F. Line a baking sheet with parchment or a silicone mat; set aside.

-- In a large bowl, combine the flour, baking powder, and salt.
-Cut in butter and massage with fingers until mixture resembles fine crumbs.
-Stir in sugar and raisins.
+- Stir in sugar and raisins.
 Create a well in the center of the mixture.

 - Turn dough onto a lightly floured surface, kneading it a few times to smooth it out.
-Gently roll to 1-in. thickness and cut with a 2-1/2-in. biscuit cutter.
-Gather dough scraps and form a ball, rolling it out and repeating the process once again.
-Place scones on a baking sheet, then brush tops with beaten egg.
+Gently press the dough out to 1-inch thickness, and cut with a 2-1/4-inch biscuit cutter.

 Apple Jam: